-Your system has an integrated 10/100/1000-megabit-per-second (Mbps) network interface controller (NIC).
-The NIC provides all the functions of a separate network expansion card while providing fast communication between servers and workstations and efficient utilization of host resources, freeing more of the system resources for other applications.
+The 10/100/1000-Mbps NIC provides faster communication between servers and workstations and efficient utilization of host resources, freeing more of the system resources for other applications.
 It supports 10 Base-T, 100 Base-TX, and 1000 Base-T Ethernet standards.